Maeda’s no-hitter ends in 9th; Twins top Brewers 4-3 in 12

 TRAINER’S ROOM

-Brewers: Manager Craig Counsell dismissed a potential connection between Yelich’s recovery from a broken kneecap last year and his struggles at the plate this summer.
-“You can speculate, I guess, with a million different things on this, but I would say I think he’s fine to me,” Counsell said.
+Brewers: Counsell dismissed a potential connection between Yelich’s recovery from a broken kneecap last year and his struggles at the plate this summer.
+“You can speculate, I guess, with a million different things on this, but I would say I think he’s fine,” Counsell said.

-Twins: RHP Michael Pineda, who is eligible to rejoin the active roster on Aug.
-31 after completion of his suspension for using a banned diuretic, threw 71 pitches in a bullpen session on Monday.
-“The stuff is very good.
-He looks like the Michael Pineda that we all know,” manager Rocco Baldelli said.
+Twins: Arraez was replaced by Vargas in the ninth, due to soreness in one of his legs, Baldelli said.

 UP NEXT